Dozens killed in tribal clashes in biggest city in southern Libya

 “Around 29 people of the Tuareg tribe were killed and four were wounded in clashes,” said Khayali by phone from Sabha, some 700km to the south of the Libyan capital Tripoli.

-Eight people of the Tebu were killed and 18 wounded, said Zahra Adam, a local official in the neighboring al-Tayori town dominated by Tebu.
+Eight people of the Tebu were killed and 18 wounded, said Zahra Adam, a local official in the neighbouring al-Tayori town dominated by Tebu.

-Khayali said tribal elders had tried to negotiate a truce but talks failed.
-The city asked military officials in Tripoli for help to restore order but received no response.
+Khayali said tribal elders had tried to negotiate a truce but talks had failed.
+The city had asked military officials in Tripoli for help to restore order but had got no response.